 Bridge Design Contest Feedback

-  My students LOVE West Point Bridge Designer.
-They get into a fierce competition

-  between the students in each class.
-When they see someone get a lower cost

-  bridge, they work really hard to try to beat the lowest score (especially if it

-  is from a different class period).
-When they are first learning the program,

-  they try really hard to crash the truck in the river.
-Making the truck go into

-  the river from the higher bridges requires that they learn a lot about how the

-  forces are transferred from member to member and how the types of steel affect

-  the strength.
-When it is time to make a cheap bridge, they already know how to

-  choose cheaper materials and adjust the strength of individual pieces.
-They have

-  a good time, and learn a bit about Civil Engineering in the process.
+My students LOVE [the contest software].
+They get into a fierce competition between the students in each class.
+When they see someone get a lower cost bridge, they work really hard to try to beat the lowest score (especially if it is from a different class period).
+When they are first learning the program, they try really hard to crash the truck in the river.
+Making the truck go into the river from the higher bridges requires that they learn a lot about how the forces are transferred from member to member and how the types of steel affect the strength.
+When it is time to make a cheap bridge, they already know how to choose cheaper materials and adjust the strength of individual pieces.
+They have a good time, and learn a bit about Civil Engineering in the process.

 Lowell T. Ziegler

 Here at Friendswood High school I use the contest in the Pre engineering curriculum, it is the highlight of the year for the students.

 Each year we have students enter contest and teach them how to think about building a bridge, we learn how to think like a civil engineer as well as how to run the software.
 As teachers we are always looking for new ways to bring learning to students and what better way than a bit of friendly competition.
 The students can see just how they are doing compared to the rest of our school as well as around the nation.
 This contest is a great educational tool for today’s STEM (Science, Technology, Engineering, and Mathematics) teachers.